 There are vending machines on floors 0 and 4.

-There is a gift shop in the Parlamentarium which is open every day, and one in the visitors' area open only during plenary sessions.
+There is a gift shop in the Parlamentarium which is open every day.

 Remember to bring your identity document (an official ID card, passport or driving license).
 It will be checked at the entrance.
 You will not be able to enter Parliament without an identity document.
 You will be directed through a search point and your bags scanned.